About Botanical Oils

 The essential oils of the lemon are taken from the bright yellow peel.
 This outer peel is called the “flavedo”, and it is covered with tiny glands.
 Each gland contains one drop of essential oil.
 To extract the organic oil, the glands of the peel must be physically broken open.
 The main volatile oils in lemon peels are limonene, alpha-terpinene, alpha-pinene, and the main polyphenols in lemon peels are eriocitrin, hesperidin, narirutin, and diosmin.

-Expression, or Cold Pressing
+Expression or Cold Pressing

 Expression refers to the process of slowly breaking down lemon peel under mechanical pressure to release the oils from the glands of the peel.
-This is process uses Ecuelle a piquer, or an apparatus designed to extract oils from fruit rinds.
+This process uses Ecuelle a piquer, or an apparatus designed to extract oils from fruit rinds.
 It began in France as a bowl lined with needles to prick the fruit’s peel, and a funnel to collect the released oils.
 It has been modernized to accommodate commercial practices, but uses the same principles of poking and agitating the rind.

 Cold-pressed means that the oil was expressed at a low temperature.
 The low temperature preserves the volatile oil, which provides the rich scent of the plant.
 The oil that is produced will range in color from a deep emerald green to yellow, depending on the how mature the plant was and which variety of lemon was used.
-If the oil is clear, heat was most likely used in processing, although a cloudy appearance is probably the result of bacteria or wax that has precipitated since processing.
+If the oil is clear, heat was most likely used in processing, although a cloudy appearance is probably the result of germs or wax that has precipitated since processing.

 Distillation extraction means exposing a plant to water or steam to break down the plant material and release the essential oil.
 The oils are cooled and condensed for collection.
 Distillation is used for lemon peel extraction, although the resulting oil lacks the rich color and odor of fresh lemon peels.
 This more mild scent may be the motivation for steam distillation, but it has two other advantages.